bennyp85/sit320-advanced-algorithms/module 5/lesson-review.md

 - Understanding the importance of the frontier and how it is used in the algorithm.
 - By storing the paths in dictionaries, I was able to keep track of the paths from the start and end nodes.
 - Using status names like, "VisitedByS" or "VisitedByT" helped me keep track of which nodes were visited by which search.
+- Directed graphs may or may not have a path between two nodes, but undirected graphs will always have a path between two nodes.

 ## Task 2: BFS for Bipartite Graph Determination